flipyap/rackspace-how-to/content/cloud-servers/rackspace-public-cloud-servers-features-that-are-not-available-on-the-fortigste-vm.md

 product_url: cloud-servers
 ---

-Because it's a secure turnkey appliance, the Fortigate&ref;-VM does not support some features that are available on typical Microsoft&reg; Windows&ref; or Linux&reg;
+Because it's a secure turnkey appliance, Fortigate&reg; Virtual Machine (VM) does not support some features that are available on typical Microsoft&reg; Windows&ref; or Linux&reg;
 Rackspace Cloud Servers.
 This article lists the missing features and the recommended workarounds.